 Because the wood had a faux wood grain and finish, I am super curious to see what was beneath.
 So, my littlest and I removed the hardware and began to sand the top. psst…she’s the best helper!

 I use my orbital sander to take off the faux finish.
 However, I am disappointed (but not surprised) to find mixed wood.
 A mahogany veneer is on top of a pieced poplar top.
 This is totally normal and isn’t a bad thing.
 I had hoped to find matching wood, but this is definitely normal for pieces of this era.
 Don’t get me wrong, it’s still solid, but I had hoped for matching wood for staining purposes.
 Not to worry, I’m still very excited at this canvas.

 I apply two coats of this beautifully soft antique white letting cure in between coats.
-Once that is done, I use my Square Brush to apply a color called Basketry to the detail parts.
+Once that is done, I apply a color called Basketry to the detail parts.